 Horse owners will need to confirm in advance if they wish to have an individual cremation – this option may not be possible at short notice if the horse has been put down in an emergency – it can also be expensive (approximately £900 for individual cremation with ashes returned).

 Communal cremation, where your horse is cremated alongside others, may be an option too and this is usually cheaper than individual cremation (around £300 for communal cremation where no ashes are returned.
-It may also be possible to receive communal ashes, but these won't be your horse's ashes only).
+It may also be possible to receive communal ashes, but these won't only be your horse's ashes).
 Speak to the pet crematorium about all available options.

 The law on burying your horse depends on where you live in the UK and whether they were a pet.
 The government's website recommends contacting your local trading standards office and the Environment Agency for more information.
 The National Rivers Authority and the environmental health department of the local authority will also need to be contacted.